YongyanDeng/Word_Happiness_Report/README.md

-# World Happiness Report with School enrollment & Inflation and Costumer Price
+# World Happiness Report with School enrollment & CPI

 ## Data Source
 5 row datasets are used in this project: